Anserine (β-alanyl-3-methyl-L-histidine)

 Neurovascular Unit Protection

-Animal Alzheimer's-model studies (AβPP/PSEN1dE9 mice) showed 8-week anserine treatment recovered memory deficits, improved pericyte coverage on brain endothelial cells, and reduced chronic glial neuroinflammation.
+Animal Alzheimer's-model studies (AβPP/PSEN1dE9 mice) showed anserine treatment recovered memory deficits, improved pericyte coverage on brain endothelial cells, and reduced chronic glial neuroinflammation.
 Mechanism involves protecting the neurovascular unit (endothelial cells, pericytes, glial cells) — explaining the human APOE4 brain blood flow benefits.

 5